qlack/QLACK-Java/QLACK-Util/qlack-util-jwt/README.md

 # QLACK Util - JWT

 This module provides methods for generating and manipulating JSON Web Tokens (JWT).
-It is being used by the [qlack-fuse-security](https://github.com/qlack/QLACK-Java/tree/master/QLACK-Fuse/qlack-fuse-security) module in order to extend the Spring Security functionalities.
+It additionally provides a Spring Boot request filter, so that you can validate incoming HTTP requests bearing a JWT.

 ## Integration